RobinHirst11/asm/README.md

 # asm
-repo for trying out projects in asm (x86)
+repo for trying out projects in assembly (x86)

+##  why

+i'm doing this as i've made smaller projects in asm but never shared them